Effective Logo Designing

 - White: simple, clean, pure.

 - Pink: fun and flirty

 - Brown: rural, historical, steady

 - Research and do not be afraid to seek help.
 Of course, you need to know as much as you can gather.
 This is your baby you are forming.
 Your business.
 An extension of you that you want to share with the world.
 Take things as far as you want to take them.
-Keep one thing in mind… you cannot be a master at everything.
-Sometimes it is better to focus on what is uniquely YOU and leave other things to those who are capable of those things.
+Conversely, keep one thing in mind.
+You cannot be a master at everything.
+Sometimes it is better to focus on what is uniquely YOU!
+Leave the other things to those who are capable of those things.